AlvaroRaul7/ecommerce-shopify-express-backend/README.md

 ## Introduction

-Backend project for an ecommerce using Shopify Storefront API Graphql integration for syncing products.
+Backend project for an ecommerce using Shopify Storefront API Graphql integration for syncing products

 **Tech Stack**
     - Express.js